AI Agent Integration Guide

 The browser will automatically open a visual configuration page, guiding you through 5 steps:

-- Start Configuration — Set the application name (also used as the CLI environment name), choose between a fresh installation or connecting to an existing application
+- Start Configuration — Set the application name (also used as the CLI environment name), select "Fresh Installation"

 - Create Application — Choose the installation method (Docker / npm / Git), set port and other basic configurations